izzydoesit/eventManagementAPI/README.md

 - **Logging**: Integrated Winston for logging, providing a structured way to log application events and errors.
 - **Pagination**: Implemented pagination for event listing to improve performance and user experience.
 - **Separation of Concerns**: Organized the codebase into controllers, models, routes, and middleware to maintain a clean architecture and improve maintainability.

+## Future Improvements
+- **Error handling**: currently some routes lack comprehensive error handling, implement centralized error handling _middleware_ to manage errors consistently across the application
+- **Input validation**: currently input sanitization is limited, improve input validation using _Joi_ or _express-validator_
+- **Authentication & Authorization**: currently only basic authentication is implemented, add rate-limiting, use _helmet_ for setting HTTP headers, and input sanitization for bolstering security
+- **Logging**: prominently feature logging using _Winston_ for better monitoring and debugging
+- **API Documentation**: currently limited, use _Swagger_ or _Postman_ for comprehensive API documentation, facilitating easier onboarding and collaboration
+- **Environment management**: currently handled locally, use _dotenv_ for managing environment variables, ensuring sensitive information is not hard-coded
+- **Db schema**: currently no explicit schema is illustrated, use _dbdiagram.io_ or _MongoDB Compass_ for visualizing the database schema
+- **Plan breakdown into microservices**: currently all deployed as a monolith, consider breaking down into microservices for scalability and maintainability
+- **Extend integration tests**: currently limited to schema validation, extend integration tests to cover all endpoints and edge cases
+- **Plan cloud deployment (CI/CD)**: currently hosted locally, consider deploying to a cloud provider (e.g., _AWS_, _Azure_) for better scalability and availability and defining a CI/CD pipeline using _GitHub Actions_ or _CirleCI_
+- **Measure & Improve performance**: currently no performance metrics, consider using _New Relic_ or _Datadog_ for monitoring and improving performance